Meteor occurrence

-Last Updated on November 14, 2023 by John Berry
+Last Updated on May 5, 2024 by John Berry

 Meteor occurrence causes short-lived ionisation.
 Each one burns up as it descends through the Earth’s atmosphere.
 Of central significance is the additional ionisation as meteors descend through the E Region.
-Meteor scatter communications has parallels with other E Region propagation modes, such as sporadic E communications.
+Meteor burst communications has parallels with other E Region propagation modes, such as sporadic E communications.

 E Region